m64p/m64p.github.io/index.md

 ### Netplay and Patreon ###

 m64p now includes netplay!
 No need to worry about hosting a server.
 The server is hosted in the cloud.
 Netplay is free to use and is included in the latest builds of m64p.
-You can support the project on Patreon here: https://www.patreon.com/m64p
+You can support the project on Patreon [here](https://www.patreon.com/m64p)

 ### Starting with a fresh config ###